TemyTemy/team-profile-generator/README.md

   - Manager's employee id
   - Manager's email address
   - Manager's office number
-  It will then prompt the user to select if they want to enter an intern or an engineer's employee details.
-For each employee, the application will prompt the user for the following information:
+  - It will then prompt the users to select if they want to enter an intern or an engineer's employee details
+  - For each employee, the application will prompt users for the following information:
   - Team member's name
   - Team member's employee id
   - Team member's email address